Hi, I'm Gabriel, 25 from Portugal.

 A tile-sliding puzzle with the shape and design of a Pepsi can.
 The sliding is somewhat shifted.

-This 2x2x2 version was made in at least five differently colored version.
+This 2x2x2 version was made in at least six differently coloured version.

-This 3x6 Whip-It stands approximately 7cm tall.
+This 3x6 Whip-It stands approximately 7 mm tall.
 Produced in Macau.
 Original LJN Whip-Its were made in Hong Kong.

 A puzzle with four, three or two wheels.
 Depending on the configuration.